muratkeremozcan/cctdd/ch17-react-query/react-query.md

 We wrote an e2e test to navigate to a hero, edit it, verify the redirect and the updated data on the hero list (Red 3).

-We wrote the `usePutHero` hook, with caching support for the updated, and used it in `HeroDetail` component (Green 3).
+We wrote the `usePutHero` hook, with caching support for update, and used it in `HeroDetail` component (Green 3).

 We onced again refactored the tests that do not need the backend into ui-integration tests (Refactor 3).